Ronikmoradiya/Weather-Forcasting-System/README.md

-# IoT Weather Station
+# Weather Forecasting System

-The following project is a simple implementation of a weather monitoring station based on the ESP8266 powered device.
-It runs as a client for platform-independent server web service written using Go and a little bit of JavaScript.
+The project that follows is a straightforward implementation of a weather monitoring station powered by an ESP8266 chip.
+It functions as a client for a Go- and minimally JavaScript-written platform-independent server web service.

 ## Built with

-This project would not be possible without following great open source libraries.
+Without the amazing open source libraries listed below, this project would not be possible.

 Client code for IOT device: